zerotouchaiofficial/zero-touch-lofi/.github/pull_request_template.md

 ## 📷 Screenshots (if applicable)

-If your change affects the UI, video generation, or visuals, include screenshots or GIFs here.
+Include screenshots or GIFs for UI, video generation, or visual changes.

 ---

 ## ✅ Checklist

-- [ ] Code follows PEP 8 standards
+- [ ] Code follows PEP 8
-- [ ] No sensitive information (API keys, passwords, OAuth secrets) included
+- [ ] No sensitive information included
 - [ ] Tests added/updated and passing
-- [ ] Documentation updated as needed (README, comments, docstrings)
+- [ ] Documentation updated if necessary
 - [ ] Pull request title clearly describes the changes

 ---